 - 1. The Nevada Workforce System will increase engagement with groups who have high unemployment and or low labor force participation. - a.
-Work with employers to ensure target populations gain the skills needed for in-demand jobs. - b.
-Partnering with organizations already serving the targeted populations to increase recruitment and outreach. - c.
-Increase supportive services to remove barriers to employment. - d.
-Identify, implement, and expand best practices within Nevada. - e.
-Use braided funding to increase services available to historically underserved populations. - f.
-Expand the use of Apprenticeships. - g.
+Partnering with organizations already serving the targeted populations to increase recruitment and outreach. - b.
+Increase supportive services to remove barriers to employment. - c.
+Identify, implement, and expand best practices within Nevada. - d.
+Use braided funding to increase services available to historically underserved populations. - e.
+Expand the use of Apprenticeships. - f.
 Establish common practice on collecting barriers to employment. - 2.
 The Nevada Workforce System will increase the operational alignment of services among required partners. - a.
 Assess activities provided, responsible partner, and the partner with the expertise to provide such activities. - b.
 Reduce duplication of effort for each activity by identifying roles more clearly within the Nevada workforce system. - c.
-Identify those activities required by law vs additional activities and determine the value of

-- activities provided that are not required. - d.
+Identify those activities required by law vs additional activities and determine the value of activities provided that are not required. - d.
 Provide ongoing frontline training and make information readily available to all partners within the Nevada workforce system regarding the activities and roles of each partner. - 3.
 The Nevada Workforce System will improve collaboration between required partners through the use of common processes and systems. - a.
 Tracking and referral system. - b.
 Common intake. - c.
-Increase referrals and co-enrollments between workforce system partners. - d.
-Identify opportunities for core partners to serve employers more effectively. - e.
+Increase referrals and co-enrollments between workforce system partners.

+d.
 Creation of innovative partnerships that braid funding as appropriate.